Have feedback about the gameplay or cards?

 Hero Cards

-A Hero card is played in an Exploration Spot.
+A Hero card is the primary way to deal damage each turn.
 Hero cards may also have skill effects while being played in their matching terrains.
 Ensure you read each card carefully.

 Gate Keeper Cards